blankaBalogh/blankabalogh.github.io/src/content/posts/hetjobs.md

 ```
 I_MPI_HYDRA_BOOTSTRAP=ssh  # or "slurm"
 ```
-We have identified that the most important environment variable seems to be `I_MPI_HYDRA_BOOTSTRAP`, at least when using intelmpi.
+We have identified that the most important environment variable seems to be `I_MPI_HYDRA_BOOTSTRAP`, at least when using intelMPI.
 There are two values that we have tested.
 1. Using `I_MPI_HYDRA_BOOTSTRAP=slurm` triggers the following error (that leads to a timelimit error), when used in a 1 CPU + 1 GPU nodes settings:
 ```
 srun: error: Only allocated 1 nodes asked for 2